 Bench press (video) – This is a test to measure absolute strength.
 Lower the bar until contact is made with the chest to the 3-inch sponge.
 Then, from the down position, raise the bar toward the ceiling, until the full, yet soft extension of the elbow is obtained.

-Sit up test (video) – This is a test to measure the abdominal or trunk muscular endurance.
-While lying on the ground, the candidate will be given one minute to do as many bent-leg sit ups as possible.
-Sit ups are performed until the 11 point threshold is met or until the one-minute time limit is reached.
+Sit-up test (video) – This is a test to measure the abdominal or trunk muscular endurance.
+While lying on the ground, the candidate will be given one minute to do as many bent-leg sit-ups as possible.
+Sit-ups are performed until the 11 point threshold is met or until the one-minute time limit is reached.

-Push up test (video) – This is a test to measure muscular endurance.
+Push-up test (video) – This is a test to measure muscular endurance.
 While in the up position, arms fully extended and legs extended so the body forms a straight line.
-Push ups are performed until the 11 point threshold is met or until the two-minute time limit is reached.
+Push-ups are performed until the 11 point threshold is met or until the two-minute time limit is reached.

-Candidates who successfully complete the physical fitness examination will be scheduled for an oral board interview.
-The oral board interview will be weighed at 65 percent of your overall score.
-The oral board will consist of questions concerning your previous work experience, training and knowledge for successful performance as a police officer.
+Candidates who successfully complete the physical fitness test will be scheduled for an oral interview.
+The oral interview will consist of questions related to your previous work experience, training and knowledge for successful performance as a police officer.
 Prior law enforcement experience or a degree in criminal justice are not required!